yuhanchengo/Matlab_final/README.md

-#### This is a image processing project written in MATLAB
+#### This is an image processing project written in MATLAB
-The topic is to use  build a model to detect the NG joints.
+The topic is to build a model to detect the NG joints.